 This article is part of a detailed article series aimed at helping small business owners grow and succeed online with the WordPress content publishing platform.

 For an overview of the article series, see this post:

 In this blog post, you will learn some impressive WordPress usage facts and figures that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses are using WordPress today.

 Some Useful Statistics About WordPress Usage

-- WordPress started in 2003.
+- WordPress started as a blogging tool in 2003.

 - WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

 - 22 out of every hundred new domains registered in the U.S. are for installing a new WordPress website.

 - There are well over 60 million installations of WordPress worldwide.
 This number grows significantly everyday.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites around the world are driven by WordPress.

 - WordPress sites around the world publish an average of 24 posts per second.